j7nw4r/tcp-chat-server-rs/README.md

 cargo run
 ```

-When running `tcp-chat-server` exposes one websocket endpoint at `http://localhost:23234`.
+When running `tcp-chat-server-rs` exposes one websocket endpoint at `http://localhost:23234`.

 ## Sending messages